-Increasingly, Apple hints you should move your data to the cloud.
-As of macOS Sierra, you can opt to store your Desktop and Documents folders in iCloud, making whatever’s within them more easily accessible from other Macs and devices.
+The cloud is where it’s at.
+Apple increasingly nudges people to store their documents in the cloud.
+Since macOS Sierra, you can opt to store your Desktop and Documents folders in iCloud, making whatever’s within them more easily accessible from other Macs and mobile devices.

 How to access Downloads

-The Downloads folder is aptly named, since it’s where anything you download from Safari – or other browsers – ends up.
+The Downloads folder is aptly named.
+It’s where your Mac stores files downloaded by Safari, attachments you download from Messages, and where many other apps save files when you download them from the internet or other devices on a local network.
 This setting can be changed: in Safari, for example, go to Safari > Preferences, click General, choose Other from File download location, and then select a different folder.
 Most people, though, stick with the default.

 Browsers typically make it easy to quickly get to downloaded files.
 In Safari’s case, a Download button appears in the toolbar, which you click to view a list of recent downloads.
 Clicking the magnifying glass button next to an item reveals the downloaded file in Finder.
-(Clicking the Clear button hides the Downloads button until you next download something.)
+(Clicking the Clear button hides the Downloads button until you download something new.)

 Managing your downloaded files

-In order to filter what you find, use Finder’s column view.
+In order to filter what you find, choose View > As List to use the Finder’s column view.
 Sorting items by size can help you quickly discover – and potentially trash – large items.
 But also try sorting by kind to quickly go through documents of a certain type, and also by date, to find items that have been hanging around for months like a bad smell.

-If that sounds like too much hard work, take a look at file organization tool Hazel ($32, Noodlesoft).
-The app has you set up rules that determine what happens to certain types of files in any monitored folder – and any considered superfluous to requirements can be automatically sent to the Trash.
+If that sounds like too much hard work, take a look at file organization tool Hazel (432, Noodlesoft).
+The app lets you set up rules that determine what happens to certain types of files in any watched folder – and any considered superfluous to requirements can be automatically sent to the Trash.
 Everything happens in the background, without you having to lift a finger.

 New to Mac?
 Discover more helpful tips at Intego’s New Mac User Center!Want to get the most out of your new MacBook, iMac or other Apple computer?
 Whether this is your first laptop or you’ve just switched from Windows, there are a few things you should know about your new Mac, like basic keyboard shortcuts or how to use the various features macOS has to offer.
 Learn more about what your Mac computer can do for you at the Intego New Mac User Center: Get started now!